Kentucky company assists in East Palestine donation effort following chemical spill

-A Kentucky company took it upon themselves to help those hundreds of miles away dealing with spilled toxic chemicals following a train derailment.
+LOUISVILLE, Ky.
+(WDRB) -- A Kentucky company took it upon itself to help people hundreds of miles away dealing with spilled toxic chemicals following a train derailment.

 HealthyR, a health screening company in Kentucky decided to help the donation effort in East Palestine, Ohio.

-Founder, Stacey Finster says she grew up in the area and her father lives in the East Palestine area.
+Founder Stacey Finster said she grew up in the area and her father lives in the East Palestine area.

-She says as she watched the reports through a screen and began to fear for the health of her father and others who live there.
+She said as she watched the reports through a screen and began to fear for the health of her father and others who live there.

-Finster and her company decided to help in the way that they could, gathering up needed water and health kits and hand delivered the supplies to neighbors there.
+Finster and her company employees decided to help in the way that they could, by gathering up needed water and health kits and hand-delivering the supplies to neighbors there.

-“These are families that have been there for multiple generations, right,” said Finster.
-“And what broke my heart and touched me the most is that I had people coming up to me saying, you know, I don’t know if there’s going to be a town here in two years.
-Like I’m afraid this is going to be a ghost town, like, this is where I raised my children.”
+"These are families that have been there for multiple generations, right?" said Finster.
+"And what broke my heart and touched me the most is that I had people coming up to me saying, 'you know, I don’t know if there’s going to be a town here in two years, like I'm afraid this is going to be a ghost town.
+This is where I raised my children."

 Finster fears the next hurdle for families in East Palestine are the new health problems they will be diagnosed with and the subsequent treatment.